MatsIBengtsson/askgpt/README.md

 *  Go to the OpenAI site and create API key: <a href="https://platform.openai.com/api-keys">https://platform.openai.com/api-keys</a>.
 * In IDE open a Tools menu and press <b>AskGpt Settings</b>.
 Paste the ChatGPT API key into the <b>GPT Token</b> field (the first one).

-To call the plugin just press *Control+Enter* shortcut in the code.
+To call the plugin you need to launch it from tools -> Generate..., which can be done also by pressing *Alt+Insert* shortcut in the code.
-A context-sensitive menu will appear, allowing you to select a task.
+A context-sensitive menu will appear, allowing you to define your task for GPT.

 The plugin then communicates with ChatGPT and provides you with actionable solutions or suggestions, right where you need them.

 ## Key Features